appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

+The "kyc" and "tn" claim types are mandatory, while the "rcd" and "cc" claim types are optional.

 Once the Vesper Token is built, it is included in a Vesper PASSporT.
-The Vesper PASSporT is a specialized form of PASSporT that encapsulates multiple Vesper Tokens and is signed by the SE’s private key (the same private key associated with the Delegate Certificate).
+The Vesper PASSporT is a specialized form of PASSporT that encapsulates multiple Vesper Tokens and is signed by the SE's private key (the same private key associated with the Delegate Certificate).

 ### Signing the Vesper PASSporT

-The Vesper PASSporT is signed using the SE’s private key, which is associated with the Delegate Certificate.
+The Vesper PASSporT is signed using the SE's private key, which is associated with the Delegate Certificate.
 This signature binds the claims and their associated receipts to the SE and ensures that the Vesper PASSporT can be trusted by the Verification Service (VS).

 Signing the Vesper PASSporT: